Rico Oller: Legislative record

 Oller fought against the expansion of Smog Check II and authored legislation to abolish the program.
 He opposed the use of MTBE (methyl tertiary-butyl ether) in fuel.
 He also passed legislation to protect the endangered Sierra Nevada bighorn sheep.
 He convened an oversight hearing into the spread of noxious weeds across California and carried legislation to promote the reactivation of the Auburn Dam.

 Oller was named Legislator of the Year by California Small Business Association and American Electronics Association.
-He also received an award from Women's Safety Alliance for dedication to safety and the 2000 Defender of Freedom award from the National Rifle Association.
+He also received an award from Women's Safety Alliance for dedication to safety and the 2000 "Defender of Freedom" award from the National Rifle Association of America.